Pixel for iHeart Radio

 Leasing lets you live the life of a high-roller without the huge bills.
 The problem is that many people can’t really afford their leases either.
 You might be covering your monthly payments, but if you can’t do that while also putting money into savings and meeting your other expenses, your car is too expensive.

 Can you afford to pay for or finance your car?
-If the answer is no, you’re in financial trouble.
+If the answer is no, then you’re in financial trouble.

 The fix: Downgrade your vehicle to one you can actually afford.